Vaibhavs10/anli-performance-prediction/README.md

 > python main.py --infile decision_tree_baseline.json

 If the file is executed without parameters, the human baseline will be run (wherein you'll be asked to classify the hypotheses yourself)

+The JSON files have information about what all parameters are expected by the classifier/ similarity routine.

 # Baselines
 Currently there are 2 main baselines - a decision tree classifier and cosine similarity using TF-IDF as the features.
 Check the json files in the root of this project for the experiment definitions.